 For you to feel the effects of a psychedelic substance, it’s recommended to put at least a few days between trips—but it’s probably better to wait a week (or a few weeks).
 We’ve written an article that goes in-depth on standard psychedelic dosage.

 Many other drugs, both legal and illegal, will impact the psychedelic experience.
 A full chart of drug combinations can be found here but it’s also important to emphasize that if you’re ever unsure, you should approach psychedelics with extreme caution.

-- SSRIs (Antidepressants): SSRIs are a class of antidepressants that are generally understood to weaken the effects of psychedelics.
-However, with MDMA, the two drugs combined can not only lead to an awful hangover but can also lead to serotonin syndrome which can be fatal.
+SSRIs (Antidepressants): SSRIs are a class of antidepressants that are generally known to blunt the effects of psychedelics.
+However, with MDMA, the two drugs combined can not only lead to an awful hangover, but can also lead to serotonin syndrome which can be fatal.
 That said, mixing MDMA and antidepressants is dangerous and should absolutely be avoided.

-- MAOIs (Antidepressants): Generally speaking, MAOIs have similar effects as SSRIs.
-They lead to a decreased response to hallucinogens.
-However, MAOIs are actually required in order for someone to experience the effects of orally consumed DMT (ayahuasca is actually a combination of DMT and a MAOI).
-Like SSRIs, MAOIs should never be used in combination with MDMA as it can result in severe toxicity.
+However, MAOIs are actually required in order for someone to experience the effects of orally consumed DMT (ayahuasca is a combination of DMT and an MAOI).
+Like SSRIs, MAOIs should never be used in combination with psychedelics as it can result in severe toxicity.